YaroslavBoiko/MyFirstRepo/README.md

 ![GitHub](https://img.shields.io/badge/GitHub-Repository-blue)

 ## 🎯 About This Repository
-This repository was created as part of an **NPower** presentation for an audience of 50 people.
+This repository was created as part of an **NPower Canada** presentation, which I conducted for an audience of 50 people.
 It serves as a practical demonstration of GitHub fundamentals, including cloning, branching, committing, and pushing changes.

 ## 🛠 How to Use